 More complex businesses, such as warehouses and factories, may need a survey before business insurance can be taken out.
 The risk on these will be assessed in terms of the various hazards of fire, and health and safety issues, as well as the valuations of the property and its contents.
-These larger risks are covered by policies which are known as 'commercial combined' policies and you can find out more about them by contacting your local Coversure insurance office.
+These larger risks are covered by policies which are known as 'commercial combined' policies and you can find out more about them by contacting your local Coversure office.

 Both package and commercial combined policies can typically provide cover for buildings, contents, stock, money, liability to employees and visitors, goods in transit and sometimes business interruption.

-Directors' and Officers' insurance has been specifically designed to pay for legal costs associated with allegations of a wrongful act committed by either a director or an officer of a company.
+Directors' and Officers' cover has been specifically designed to pay for legal costs associated with allegations of a wrongful act committed by either a director or an officer of a company.

-Business insurance is a complicated area of the insurance world and it pays to get good advice for your business.
-Coversure's team of independent insurance brokers would be more than happy to advise you on your business insurance needs and you can contact your local office by clicking here.
+Business cover is a complicated area of the insurance world and it pays to get good advice for your business.
+Coversure's team of independent brokers would be more than happy to advise you on your business insurance needs and you can contact your local office by clicking here.
 As an alternative first step you can find out which business insurances are mandatory for your business, and which insurances are recommended for your business, by using the Health & Safety Executive's Guide.

 Business insurance will not normally cover accidental damage to your buildings or property, though such cover can be arranged as a separate option.
 There will also be a policy excess, which will be an amount of money which you will pay in the event of you having a claim.
 Typically this will be from £100 to £250 per claim except for claims such as subsidence, where it may be £1000.